swup/docs/docs/cli/cli.md

 ---

 # CLI
-Swup handy CLI serves to start creating plugins and themes in a matter of seconds.
+Swup handy CLI serves to start creating plugins and themes in a matter of seconds, or validate your site setup.

 ## Installation
 Install swup CLI globally on your machine